shiitake/win6x_registry_tweak/README.md

 ### Important Disclaimer: I did not write this code.

 #### I've added it to github for posterity sake.
 It has been floating around for years and was recently mentioned on reddit.
 It looks like several people have worked on it.
-The most recent (that I found) was Legolash2o on the [msfn.org forums](https://msfn.org/board/topic/152688-win6x_registry_tweak/).
+Originally it was created by Michał Wnuowski in 2008 and more recent it was worked on by Legolash2o on the [msfn.org forums](https://msfn.org/board/topic/152688-win6x_registry_tweak/).
 Possibly this github user by the same name https://github.com/Legolash2o.

 I cannot offer any support or bug fixes; I have not built the project and will most likely not merge any pull requests.
 Feel free to fork the repo.